flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command parses the `Revision Number` found into the Vampire Core `Revision String`.
+This command parses the `Revision Number` found inside the Vampire Core `Revision String`.

 The Core `Revision String` is only present in the official AmigaOS Flash Binary cores provided by the APOLLO-Team.